karthik/ddd/09-case_study.md

 We assess data from [five-thirty-eight](https://data.fivethirtyeight.com/), for the article ["What 12 Months Of Record-Setting Temperatures Looks Like Across The U.S."](https://fivethirtyeight.com/features/what-12-months-of-record-setting-temperatures-looks-like-across-the-u-s/).
 The data source comes from [here](https://github.com/fivethirtyeight/data/tree/master/us-weather-history)

+## Need to add some other examples of some examples that are low on this spectrum

+Features that are worthwhile/useful as a data consumer:

+* Metadata (+/-)
+* README (+/-)
+* Ease of retrieving the data (+/-)
+* General data formatting (+/-)

+Note that there is a difference between easy to create vs easy to consume.

+The data reuse continuum should apply to the user, but it all kind of depends on the tooling available.
+Currently, the tooling that is available is actually quite difficult.
+The tidyverse has made pkg development a lot easier now - in the past there was a lot of work with package.skeleton, latex for documentation, and so on.
+We are still in the past a bit with the current state of data sharing tools.
+There is the same opportunity here with data tooling as there was with pacakge development tools like `devtools`.

 ## Brisbane Government